fernandoapeguero/NBA_API/README.md

 ```

-responses with come back in a json object format
+responses with come back in a json object every error response follow the same format.

 <br>